vn29/Plum-Island-Outbreak-Game-React/README.md

 provides additional backup power in the case of a loss of main power to the air pressure system. loss of the negative air pressure system would be catastrophic.

 ## Biologicals
+All aspects of biologicals being researched. research tree progression included.
 ### biologicals: not locked
+The heart of the laboratory, the biologicals represent the actual viruses being studied by the lab.
 ### researchTree: not locked
+The research tree that will provide unlocks for all types of concerns to achieve new equipment, facilities, and sr research staff
 ### biologicalProperties: not locked
+aspects of biologicals that regard its virulence, vector, type, zoonoses, strain, as well as human and animal lethality
 ### outbreakProgression: not locked
+in the instance of an outbreak, its progression can be tracked here.
+Once the progression reaches a certain point and escapes to mainland, the game will have been lost.

 ## Budget
+the main resource of the game to maintain the facilities research activites
 ### budget: not locked
+funds available for purchasing equipment, hiring new scientists, building facilities etc...
 ### grants: not locked
+surplus funding provided to perform research based on success of scientific staff.
 ### accounting: not locked
+staff which can reduce the salaries of other staff
 ### salaries: not locked
+funds which are depleted every end of turn to pay for the salaries of all the employees
 ### kickbacks: not locked
 ### embezzlement: not locked